mlauss2/sandec/README.md

   - BE targets are untested, there are probably issues with the audio format and palette.

 # What does **not** yet work:
-- PSAD/iMUSE audio is still very imperfect (All titles up to inclunding The Dig)
-- Rebel Assault I
-  - all codecs used in the DOS Version of RA1 have been implemented, there are still visual glitches in codecs4/5.
 - Bl16 Video / VIMA Audio

 # Build: